The Aussie band, who are headlining Coachella this year, have promised "new sounds" in 2019

 At some point in 2019!
 When it was announced that Tame Impala would be headlining Coachella in 2019, the band shared a picture of the festival line-up on Instagram accompanied by the tantalising caption: “New year.
 New shows.
 New sounds.”

-Now, the band have given more clues as to what their new album will sound like after sharing a clip of their first new music over on Instagram today (March 10).
-You can listen to the new music here:
+The band first gave us clues as to what their new album will sound like after sharing a clip of their first new music over on Instagram (March 10).
+You can listen to the new music below:

 When will the new Tame Impala album be released?